everysum1/CarpStreet-stage0/README.md

 ## Deploying to Heroku

-- Setting Heroku Env variables
+1. Setting Heroku Env variables
     **heroku config:set NODE_ENV=production**

-- Add package.json:
+2. Create a server.js file to serve index.html.
+    - We use express server here.
+But really anything that serves index.html would work fine (python, ruby, etc.).

+3. Add to package.json a *postinstall* script that:
-    - a *postinstall* script to run webpack to produce bundle.js on the Heroku machine
+    - runs webpack to produce bundle.js on the Heroku machine
+    - starts the express server ("node server.js" is assumed by Heroku if this line in package.json were missing.)

-- What don't need to be / shouldn't be deployed:
+### What don't need to be / shouldn't be deployed:
 - node_modules:
     Since Heroku may have a different environment from our local machine, package.json will tell heroku which modules are required.
 - public/bundle.js:
     This file is huge and will be created on the Heroku end, instructed by the *script* section in *package.json*.
 - webpack-dev.config.js:
     For the obvious reason that the production environment doesn't care about dev configs.

+### Quick debugging/diagnosis of Heroku
+A few tools that are really quick and useful for checking out what's going on on the heroku side:

+- **heroku logs --tail**:
+    - shows heroku logs

+- **heroku bash**:
+    - lets you access the heroku bash shell, where you can see files, run commands, etc.

 ## Gotchas
 - webpack-dev-server does NOT change bundle.js.
 Instead, it serves from cached memory.
 Run *webpack* instead if you need it changed.